What's happened

 How we got here

 Melodee Buzzard was reported missing in October after her prolonged absence from school.
-Her mother, Ashlee Buzzard, took her on a sudden road trip across several states, during which she changed appearances and license plates.
-The girl's body was discovered in Utah in early December, with forensic evidence linking her mother to the remains.
-Authorities initially focused on the mother's uncooperative behavior and suspicious travel patterns, which included disguises and license plate swaps, as part of their investigation into her disappearance.
+Her mother, Ashlee Buzzard, took her on a sudden multi-state road trip, during which they changed appearances and license plates to evade detection.
+The girl's body was discovered in Utah in early December, with forensic evidence linking her to her mother.
+Authorities initially struggled to locate her, as Buzzard was uncooperative and exhibited signs of mental instability, according to family reports.

 Go deeper